-It is also stated in the Union Taxation Law 2018 that the fiscal year for Specific Goods Tax Law, Commercial Tax Law, and Income Tax Law shall be the same for all taxpayers, including both private taxpayers and state-owned enterprises, starting from 1 October 2019.
-In other words, all taxpayers are required to follow the new financial period of 30 September year-end beginning 1 October 2019.
-At this juncture, there is no guideline issued by the IRD/Directorate of Investment and Company Administration (DICA) addressing transition issues regarding the change of financial year-end for 2019/20 for private taxpayers.
-A private taxpayer is likely to have a financial period from 1 April 2018 to 31 March 2019 followed by a financial period from 1 April 2019 to 30 September 2019.
+Under both Union Taxation Law 2018 and Union Taxation Law 2019, all taxpayers are required to follow the new financial period of 30 September year-end beginning 1 October 2019.
+A private taxpayer will have a financial period from 1 April 2018 to 31 March 2019 followed by a financial period from 1 April 2019 to 30 September 2019.

 In general, annual income tax returns must be filed within three months from the end of the financial year.

 Tax returns for capital gains must be filed within 30 days from the date of disposal of the capital assets.

 If a taxpayer discontinues one’s business, returns must be filed within one month from the date of discontinuance of business.

 The failure of a taxpayer to file income tax returns, knowing that assessable income has been obtained, is deemed to have ‘fraudulent intention’.